kithekadk/kithekadk/README.md

 - ❓ Ask me about anything related to _script👌

-- ⚡ Fun fact: I can focus in a noisy crowd
+- ⚡ Fun fact: I can write Angular in a noisy crowd

 <br/>